NEC 705 Explained: Interconnecting Power Production Sources

 Transfer Switches and Interlock Kits

-For systems intended to provide backup power during an outage, like a standby generator, a means to disconnect from the utility is mandatory.
-A transfer switch for a generator is a device that transfers the electrical load from the utility to the generator, physically preventing power from back-feeding the grid.
+For systems intended to provide backup power during an outage, like a standby generator, a means to disconnect the power production source from the utility is required to prevent dangerous backfeed.
+A transfer switch for a generator is a device that transfers the electrical load from the utility to the generator, physically preventing simultaneous connection to the grid.
 An alternative is a generator interlock kit, a mechanical device that prevents the main breaker and the generator breaker from being on at the same time.
-While often more affordable, an interlock kit requires manual operation.
-In all cases, using listed and labeled equipment that meets safety standards like UL 1741 is a fundamental NEC requirement.
+While often more affordable, an interlock kit requires manual operation and must be installed per the manufacturer’s listing and the Authority Having Jurisdiction’s requirements.
+In all cases, using listed and labeled equipment that meets safety standards (for example, UL 1741 for inverter/interconnection equipment) and complying with the NEC requirements is fundamental.
 For more details, explore our lesson on how the NEC updates interconnection and transfer equipment requirements.

 Power Control Systems (PCS) — The Smart Evolution